fabpopa/x/x-up/README.md

 Perform actions without full page refresh.

-Upgrades links and forms to background fetch, with an option to swap elements from the response into the current page.
+Links and forms can upgrade to background fetch, with an option to swap elements from the response into the current page.

 ## Install